nusratdevo/django_hotel_booking/README.md

-# Django React BookStore Application
+# Django Hotel Booking Application

 The application is Developed by following Features: